exetermcr/exetermcr.github.io/committee.markdown

 The Exeter MCR is a vibrant community of people from diverse social and academic backgrounds.
 It is also one of the closest knit and larger graduate communities in Oxford.
-Our social agenda include exchanges with other colleges in and outside Oxford, BOPs, Friday Tea and Cakes, Exeter House socials, Pub Crawls and plenty more.
+Our social agenda includes exchanges with other colleges in and outside Oxford, BOPs, Friday Tea and Cakes, Exeter House socials, Pub Crawls and plenty more.
 The MCR also provides welfare support to its members.
 It is one of the most exciting communities to be